mmuffins/rainmeter-mediamonkey/README.md

 # Rainmeter-MediaMonkey
-A rainmeter plugin to get data from [MediaMonkey](http://www.mediamonkey.com).
+A rainmeter plugin for [MediaMonkey](http://www.mediamonkey.com).
 The plugin was designed with compatibility with the [official NowPlaying plugin](https://docs.rainmeter.net/manual-beta/plugins/nowplaying/) in mind, so most configurations for NowPlaying should be usable with minimal configuration changes.

-Currently only MediaMonkey version 4 is supported, support for version 5 is planned once a stable version is available.

 ## Usage
 Copy MediaMonkey.dll in your \Rainmeter\Plugins directory and create a measure with settings Plugin=MediaMonkey.